wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `memTypes.h`.
 The interface-level commands are designed for the relatively high-level operations from the perspective of CPUs, and will be translated to and from the internal command by the implementation of the interface class for requests and responses, respectively.

+### The Interface Object

+The implementation of the interface object in SST's memory hierarchy is defined in files `memHierarchyInterface.h/cc`, as `class MemHierarchyInterface`.
+The class is derived from `class SimpleMem`, and hence can be loaded as a subcomponent into the component slot.
+In the Python configuration file, `class MemHierarchyInterface` is instanciated by calling `setSubComponent()` on the CPU component object, with the first argument (slot name) being `memory`, and the second argument being `memHierarchy.memInterface`.